 Each year, IOWA gives two awards, the Arabella Mansfield Award and the Gertrude Rush Award.
 Both are presented at the IOWA annual meeting and dinner.
-Nominations for the 2014 awards will be available in March 2014.
+Nominations for the 2014 awards are due March 28, 2014.

 Arabella Mansfield Award

 - recognizes outstanding women lawyers in Iowa who have promoted and nurtured women in the legal profession.

 Arabella Mansfield, also commonly known as Belle Babb Mansfield, was the first woman lawyer admitted to the practice of law in the United States.
 Ms. Mansfield studied law in her brother's law office for two years and was admitted to the Iowa Bar in 1869.
 She was admitted despite the fact that Iowa law required an applicant for bar admission be white, male, and over the age of 21.
 Arabella and her husband taught at Iowa Wesleyan College, then moved to Greencastle, Indiana in 1876, to teach at DePauw University.
 She served as Dean of the School of Art in 1893, and Dean of the School of Music in 1894.
 She was also active in the women's suffrage movement, chairing the Iowa Women's Suffrage Convention in 1870, but died in 1911, nine years before women obtained the right to vote.
 She was inducted into the Iowa Women's Hall of Fame in 1980.

 - co-established in 2003 and co-sponsored with the Iowa Chapter of the National Bar Association in 2003

 - recognizes a lawyer who manifests the pioneering spirit of Gertrude Rush, demonstrates leadership in the community and in the legal profession, and demonstrates concern for human and civil rights.